Bumble-Bee-525/PASTA-Object-Counter/README.md

 # PASTA-Object-Counter
 Counts objects using contour detection and blob detection.
-For a early on in lab in biology class, we needed to count pasta noodles, which could get tedious.
+For lab early on in biology class, we needed to count pasta noodles, which could get tedious.
 So, I tried my hand at computer vision and cooked up a program to count them for me.
 (Originally created April 27, 2024)